garrandall/popular-music-data/tracks/on-the-dock-of-the-bay-the-dells.md

 Let me hear you all say now
 (Sitting on the dock of the bay)
 Watching the tide (tide roll away)
-Ooh, Lordy, Lord, now
+Oh, Lordy, Lord, now
 Sitting on the dock of the bay
-And I'm wasting time, ooh
+And I'm wasting time, oh